fsharp/fsharp.github.io/_posts/2013-07-09-group-remit.md

 - We work cooperatively with the Visual F# compiler team to align code bases with Visual F# team repos

-- We aim to keep the  [the homebrew formula](https://github.com/Homebrew/homebrew/blob/master/Library/Formula/fsharp.rb) for F# up-to-date
+- We aim to keep the  [the homebrew formula](https://github.com/Homebrew/homebrew-core/blob/7a4dabfc1a2acd9f01a1670fde4f0094c4fb6ffa/Formula/mono.rb) for F# up-to-date

-- We help maintain and improve the PCL (Portable Class Library) support for F# across multiple platforms and devices
+- We help maintain and improve the PCL (Portable Class Library) and .NET Standard support for F# across multiple platforms and devices

 - We aim to improve the documentation quality of the core compiler and library components.